peperoni60/drupal-docker/README.md

 ### Install Drupal website with default values <a name="default"></a>

 To install a Drupal website with default values execute the script **drush-si.sh** in PhpStorm (mark `drush-si.sh`, then press Ctrl+Shift+F10).
 This will download Drupal if necessary, create a database if necessary, install Drupal within this database and open the site in your browser.
-The default credentials (if not changed in the environment are user "me" with password "me".
+The default credentials (if not changed in the environment) are user "me" with password "me".

+> **All files and directories in www/docroot will be deleted!**

 > **Note**